pingcap/docs-cn/v2.1/tools/tidb-binlog-cluster.md

 This document introduces the architecture and the deployment of TiDB-Binlog of the cluster version.

-TiDB-Binlog is an enterprise tool used to collect the binlog data of TiDB and provide real-time backup and synchronization.
+TiDB-Binlog is an enterprise tool used to collect the binlog data of TiDB and provide real-time backup and replication.

 TiDB-Binlog has the following features:

-* **Data synchronization:** synchronize the data in the TiDB cluster to other databases
+* **Data replication:** replicate the data in the TiDB cluster to other databases
 * **Real-time backup and restoration:** back up the data in the TiDB cluster and restore the TiDB cluster when the cluster fails

 ## TiDB-Binlog architecture